sygic-travel/apple-sdk/README.md

 # Sygic Travel Apple SDK

 Sygic Travel Apple SDK is a framework for embedding a rich set of Sygic Travel data within your application.
-It gives you an access to millions of Places covering the whole world.
+It gives you access to millions of Places covering the entire world.

 ## Requirements